DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 ### Color Palettes

 By default, the chart will use Domo's color palette.
 You can optionally specify your own custom color palette for your chart by passing an array of hex code strings in your options object.
-For example, if you create a chart like so:
+This example shows how to create a chart with a custom color palette of various shades of blue:

 ```javascript
 const data = {